iMSA Program Requirements

 Course Information

 iMSA accounting courses are offered once a year.
 You can view the Annual Course Offering List for information on both accountancy and non-accountancy course offerings.
-If you have any questions on degree planning or course information, please visit the Planning & Advising section.
+If you have any questions on degree planning or course information, please visit the Advising & Planning section.

 Core Accounting Courses